pedrograd/AInfluencer/docs/CONTROL_PLANE.md

 ## 6) 🧷 RUN LOG (Append-only)

 > Format: newest at top.
 Keep each run tight.
-Max 15 lines per entry.
+Max 15 lines per entry (BLITZ runs may use up to 25 lines, but must stay structured).

 ### RUN 2025-12-15 18:00:00
 **MODE:** `DO`